alhakana/word-distribution-tool/README.md

 ## Configuration

-The system is configured using the `app.properties` configuration file, which has the following parameters:
+The system is configured using the `config.properties` configuration file, which has the following parameters:

 `#blocking time for the FileInput component, given in milliseconds`
 <br />`file_input_sleep_time = 5000`